zbunde/tutorials.gschool.it/source/testing_introduction.liquid.md

 At the end of this demo, the student should be able to:

 * understand why automated testing is important
+* translate english language requirements into test cases for small classes.
+We will build on this skill throughout class as we build bigger systems and discuss testing at different levels.
 * explain the three parts of the TDD cycle
 * identify the different parts of a test
     * setup